 When you operate a multi-million dollar business, it has its demands.
 They may include long work hours, company events that involve travel, lots of time spent on the phone, etc. And so, when your children witness these sacrifices needed to keep the rewards later, without question, it helps them see the whole picture.

-And the beauty of the network marketing profession is it also helps your children realize that there is nothing more rewarding than helping others.
+And the beauty of the network marketing profession is that it also helps your children realize there is nothing more rewarding than helping others.